The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 Recreational Impacts from new development on internationally designated nature conservation sites

-Much of the New Forest National Park is home to rare habitats and birds and has been designated as Special Areas of Conservation (SAC), Special Protection Areas (SPA) and as Ramsar sites (wetlands).
-Consequently, applicants must consider how development proposals could impact these areas and ensure they are not adversely affected.
+Much of the New Forest National Park is home to rare habitats and birds and has been designated as a Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar (wetlands).
+Consequently, applicants and decision makers must consider how development proposals could impact these areas and ensure they are not adversely affected.

-All new residential development and visitor accommodation throughout the New Forest National Park will require mitigation for their recreational impacts on the New Forest SPA and SAC.
+All new residential development and visitor accommodation throughout the New Forest National Park will require mitigation for their recreational impacts on these protected sites to ensure legal compliance.